The Sustainability FAQ

 Are student clubs and organizations at Florida Tech involved in sustainability?

-There are several clubs working directly on sustainability issues including the Student Organization for Sustainability Action, the Florida Tech Environmental Club, Squamish, Alpha Phi Omega and other student organizations.
-They dedicated to the promotion of sustainability related educational activities to better our campus and the Space Coast community.
+There are many clubs working directly or indirectly on sustainability issues including the Student Organization for Sustainability Action, the Florida Tech Environmental Club, Squamish, Alpha Phi Omega and other student organizations.
+They are dedicated to the promotion of sustainability related educational activities to better our campus and the Space Coast community.
 Support from the Student Government Association and other on- and off-campus partners is of great value.
-More information on these and other organizations is at FIT Sustainability – Student Organizations.

 Are there graduate opportunities in sustainability at Florida Tech?